 We’re all going to get answers to what we ask and strive for and how we interpret them is fundamental to their achievement or sadly, our disregard.
 When we receive a “no” initially and accept it as the final response, maybe we didn’t understand that the answer was only “not yet”!
 “Failure” is often accepted when we fail to interpret it as we’re “a bit closer” or “almost there”!
 “Going as far as we can go” is often confused with “going as far as we’ll try”!
 I guess what we learn (or may never know) about ourselves is what we can still sense through complete darkness and silence.

 There are no hard and fast rules when it comes to realizing when you’ve reached the end of a road.
-So rare is it that the route that we meticulously planned out is traveled along its precise coordinates.
+So rare is it that the route that we meticulously planned out ends up traveled along through its precise coordinates.
 But why do so many end a journey when a road is blocked requiring only a change in directions?
 Our compass may remain pointed in the same direction but it’s foolish to think that there will never be detours and delays.
 It doesn’t mean we don’t press on, or continually attempt to push immovable obstacles – that’s a waist of energy and painful.
 We just need to exercise some ingenuity and creativity to figure out how to move around them to get towards the future we’ve designed.

 I remember something I was told about “judgment day” when a man was in front of Saint Peter and judged to be unworthy of entering Heaven.
 As the door was closed and the man dejectedly began to walk away, he heard a woman’s voice and as he looked down away from the door, the Virgin Mary had opened a nearby window allowing him to enter into God’s kingdom!